-The 76th Annual Exhibition of Shōsō-in Treasures
+The 77th Annual Exhibition of Shōsō-in Treasures

 What is the Annual Exhibition of Shōsō-in Treasures?

-Each year in the fall, the Imperial seal behind which the Shōsō-in Treasures are stored in the Repository at Tōdai-ji Temple is opened for a short window of time for inspection.
+Each year in the fall, the Imperial seal behind which the Shōsō-in Treasures are stored in the Repository at the Shōsō-in is opened for a short window of time for inspection.
 During this period, a selection of treasures is put on display to make the treasures accessible to the general public at The Annual Exhibition of Shōsō-in Treasures.
 The group of treasures brought out each year are selected to give a sense of the collection as a whole and to feature works that have drawn attention through recent research findings.
 The first exhibition was held in 1946 at what was then the Nara Imperial Household Museum.
 With the exception of three subsequent exhibitions in Tokyo (held in 1949, 1959, and 1981), the show has opened in Nara every year since.

 What are the Shōsō-in Treasures?